RareByteStream/RareByteStream/README.md

 ## Context:
-  * This document is tailored primarily for Github and open-source community, rather than for observers from professional networks.
-It should be understood as more of a **personal self introduction**.
-It serves to save time by providing information to any types of relevant parties.
+  * This document is tailored primarily for Github and open-source community, rather than for **evaluators from professional networks**.
+It should be understood as **more** of a personal self introduction than a professional one.
+It's main purpose is to save time by providing information to any types of relevant parties before any one on one interaction intended.

 ## Projects: